gingerbeardman/gingerbeardman.github.io/_posts/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 ![JPG](/images/posts/akihabara-1983.jpg)

-### 1993–6
+### 1996

 Whilst searching my ever-growing archive of [Japanese Macintosh Media](https://www.gingerbeardman.com/mmm/) I found  an archived copy of the [Akiba organisation](https://www.akiba.or.jp) website on the Nikkei MAC CD Vol. 09, from 1997-02-15.

 「ボーナスは大切にネ！!　秋葉原を上手に歩こう」 ("Take care of your bonus!
 Walk well in Akihabara.") is a copy of the Akiba website dated June 1996, some four months before [the earliest version in the Wayback Machine](https://web.archive.org/web/19961029015522/http://www.akiba.or.jp/).
 A lot of the files that comprise the website are dated 1993, which I assume is when the site was first created.
 This sort of hand-built site really brings back some fond memories of the websites I built in the mid-90s: image maps, optimised GIFs, no content management system.
 Ah!
 The good old days.

 The 250+ maps it contains are hyperlinked in a multitude of ways and the website navigates quite well considering its age.
 I've had most luck browsing using Netscape Navigator 3.01 (ja).
 The whole thing is quite comprehensive: maps are split into geographical zones and are detailed to a building floor level.
 Alternative lists by category and product type are also included.
-There are a total of 221 stores, of which 68 are member stores and receive more in-depth coverage with their own page and period photos.
+There are a total of 221 stores, of which 68 are member stores and receive more in-depth coverage with their own page and photos.

 ![PNG](/images/posts/akihabara-1996.png)